-If money isn’t too tight to mention and you’re looking to splash out on a top-quality turntable, then you’d best let resident hi-fi guru Paul Rigby guide you around what’s on the market…
+If money isn’t too tight to mention – or if you just enjoy dreaming, and reading about deluxe turntables – then let hi-fi guru Paul Rigby guide you around what’s on the market…

 Looking to spend some of that extra Christmas money on a top-quality turntable?
 Here are some of our picks, depending on your budget and other requirements…

 Which high-end turntable should you buy?
 Here’s a broad selection from three different price bands.
 This is just a suggested list of some of our favourites.
 There are lots of others that we’ve not been able to include due to space reasons.
 All prices are correct when going to press.

 One of the best direct-drive turntables in the world, featuring superb engineering – but not straight out of the box.
 Even if you don’t upgrade the arm (and you should consider that), this is a starter package.
 With the additions of a new headshell, platter mat and stabiliser, £1,500 cartridge, better phono and mains cables, the sky’s the limit.
 Final price?
 At least £6,000.
 With a new arm?
 Around £8,500.

 The Xerxes includes a VCS 2S control system, a separate box featuring a speed control system, plus a Nima arm and Corus 2 cartridge but, to really get the best out of it, I’d suggest upgrading the tonearm and cartridge.
 So add at least another £3,000 to that price for optimum results.

 MCINTOSH – MT5 | £9,000

 The MT5 provides a strong and forthright design, but it requires a cartridge of quality if it’s going to show its true colours and achieve ideal sonic balance.
 Replace the supplied sample with a new cart.
 When you do, the MT5 absolutely soars in sonic terms.
 Add £1,500 to £2,000 for that cartridge.